-If you blinked at some point during the 2010s, you may have missed Tulane’s meteoric rise in selectivity that resulted in a sub-10% acceptance rate for the Class of 2025.
-Yet, today, this mid-size private research university in New Orleans is among the most selective schools in the country.
+If you blinked at some point during the 2010s, you may have missed Tulane’s meteoric rise in selectivity that resulted in a 13% acceptance rate for the Class of 2027.
+However, today, this mid-size private research university in New Orleans is among the most selective schools in the country.
 The average incoming freshman possesses 95th percentile standardized test scores and a strong academic transcript.
 This brings us to the topic of this blog — the Tulane supplemental essays for 2023-24.

 (Want to learn more about How to Get Into Tulane?
 Visit our blog entitled: How to Get Into Tulane University: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 When applying to an institution like Tulane that rejects nine of every ten applicants, you’ll need to put maximum effort into every area of the application, including the supplemental essay.
 Below is Tulane University’s supplemental prompt for the 2023-24 admissions cycle along with our advice for composing a winning essay.

 Describe why you are interested in joining the Tulane community.
 Consider your experiences, talents, and values to illustrate what you would contribute to the Tulane community if admitted.

 This statement should be 250 words at most; however, it is neither necessary nor expected that you reach this maximum length.
 We strongly encourage you to focus on content and efficiency rather than word count.
 While submitting this prompt is optional, we recommend that all applicants do so.

 Tulane is inviting you to share more about your experiences, talents, and/or values through the lens of how that will impact your experience at the university.
 Take note of the wide-open nature of this prompt.
 You are essentially invited to talk about any of the following topics:

 - A perspective/value you hold

 - Your cultural background

 - Your sexual orientation or gender identity